philblum/sudoku/README.md

 Solved 0 of 1 impossible1 puzzles in 273.546 seconds [avg: 273.546 sec (0.004 Hz), max: 273.546 sec]
 ```

-### Profile/Improve
+### Improve

-The implementation has not been profiled so there is likely room for performance improvements.
+The implementation has not been profiled so there is (always) room for
+performance improvement.
+Give it a try and let me know what you find!